wongjas/delivery-confirmation-app/README.md

 }
 ```

 2. Once your app has been created, scroll down to `App-Level Tokens` and create a token that requests for the `connections:write` scope.
 This token will allow you to use [Socket Mode](https://docs.slack.dev/apis/events-api/using-socket-mode) which is a secure way to develop on Slack through the use of WebSockets.
-Save the value of your app token and store it in a safe place (we'll use in the next step).
+Save the value of your app token and store it in a safe place (we'll use it in the next step).

 3. Install your app by heading to `Install App` in the left sidebar.
 When you press `Allow`, this means you're agreeing to install your app with the permissions that it's requesting.
 Copy the bot token that you receive as well and store this in a safe place as well for subsequent steps.